Guarantor Home Loan

 How do lenders work out if your guarantor has enough equity in their property?
 The total debt secured on the guarantors property, for example their current home loan plus the new limited guarantee, must be less than 80% of the value of their property.

-For example if your guarantor had a home loan with $100,000 owing and they needed to give a limited guarantee of $93,750 then the total debt secured on their property would be $193,750.
+For example, if your guarantor had a home loan with $100,000 owing and they needed to give a limited guarantee of $93,750 then the total debt secured on their property would be $193,750.
 Their home must be worth $242,200 or more for the guarantor loan to be approved.

 What names are used for guarantor loans?

 Every lender seems to have come up with their own name for guarantor loans!
 St George Bank uses the term “Family Pledge”, CBA uses the term “Family Support” or “Family Equity”, Rams uses the term “Fast Track” whereas ANZ and Westpac use the term “Family Guarantee”.
-Confused yet?

 Don’t worry, they all mean essentially the same thing.
 Most of these terms refer to a security guarantee, as only a few select lenders allow other types of guarantees.
 There are big differences between the bank’s credit guidelines, loan types and discounts for family guarantee loans.
-Please enquire online to speak to a mortgage broker and find the best deal for you.

 Please call us on 1300 889 743 to discuss your situation, we know how to structure your loan to get it approved!

-Ultimately you do not want the guarantee to be in place for the entire term of the 30 year loan.
+Ultimately, you do not want the guarantee to be in place for the entire term of the 30 year loan.
 You should apply to the bank to remove the guarantee when the following conditions have been met:

 - You can afford the repayments without any assistance.